 Accurately preserving motion while editing a subject remains a core challenge in video editing tasks.
 Existing methods often face a trade-off between edit and motion fidelity, as they rely on motion representations that are either overfitted to the layout or only implicitly defined.
 To overcome this limitation, we revisit point-based motion representation.
 However, identifying meaningful points remains challenging without human input, especially across diverse video scenarios.
 To address this, we propose a novel motion representation, anchor tokens, that capture the most essential motion patterns by leveraging the rich prior of a video diffusion model.
 Anchor tokens encode video dynamics compactly through a small number of informative point trajectories and can be flexibly relocated to align with new subjects.
 This allows our method, Point-to-Point, to generalize across diverse scenarios.
 Extensive experiments demonstrate that anchor tokens lead to more controllable and semantically aligned video edits, achieving superior performance in terms of edit and motion fidelity.

 Signal-based methods extract and leverage an explicit motion signal from the source video, whereas adaptation-based methods embed motion implicitly in the model or latent space, optimizing those representations on the source video.
 Point-based methods guide the motion using semantic points and their trajectory.
 Despite their respective strengths, all three approaches struggle to satisfy the requirements above.
 Signal-based methods overfit to the spatial layout of the source video, often compromising edit fidelity.
 Adaptation-based methods often struggle to capture precise motion dynamics, leading to low motion fidelity.
 Point-based methods require manual annotations, resulting in degraded edit and motion fidelity when points are inaccurate.
+To address these challenges, we propose novel, fully-automated and motion-aligned points.

-author={Yeji Song and Wonsik Shin and Junsoo Lee and Jeesoo Kim and Nojun Kwak},
+author={Yeji Song and Jaehyun Lee and Mijin Koo and JunHoo Lee and Nojun Kwak},

 archivePrefix={arXiv},